Modernize your classic SharePoint sites

 Enable your site to fully leverage the modern user interface

 The most visible aspect of a modern site is its modern user interface.
-If you haven't turned off the modern experience at the tenant level (the SharePoint Lists and Libraries experience setting in the tenant admin center), certain pages appear in the modern user interface:
+If you haven't turned off the modern experience, certain pages appear in the modern user interface:

 - List and library pages for most lists and libraries

 - Site usage page

 However, if you navigate your site, you will notice that the following pages still use the classic user interface:

 - Home page and all other site pages (wiki pages and/or web part pages)